 FRCP 45 Third-Party Subpoenas: Using or Objecting to Subpoenas to Obtain Testimony and Evidence

-This CLE webinar will provide trial lawyers with critical guidance on using third-party subpoenas to obtain testimony and evidence under FRCP 45.
-The panel will also discuss best practices for objecting to, limiting the scope of and quashing subpoenas.
+This CLE course will provide trial lawyers with critical guidance on using third-party subpoenas to obtain testimony and evidence under FRCP 45.
+The panel will also discuss best practices for objecting to, limiting the scope of, and quashing subpoenas.

 - Preparing and serving third-party subpoenas

 - Witness fees

 - Burden of proof

 - Relief sought